AnasAburshaid/AnasAburshaid/README.md

 I have strong problem-solving ability and a system-oriented mindset that allows me to analyze complex requirements and translate them into well-structured software architectures.

----

-## 💼 Projects
+💼 Projects

-### 🏛️ University Management System
+🏛️ University Management System

-A multi-layer desktop system built using a 3-tier architecture, managing academic operations with structured business logic and a relational SQL Server database.
+A full-scale academic platform simulating real-world university operations, built with a decoupled architecture using a C++ backend (Drogon), SQLite database, and a React frontend to manage administrative workflows and business logic.

-### 🚗 DVLD (Driving & Vehicle License Department System)
+🚗 DVLD (Driving & Vehicle License Department System)

 A full-scale licensing system simulating real-world government workflows, built with layered architecture, strict business rules, and complete lifecycle management of applications, tests, and licenses.

-### 🏦 Bank Management System (C++)
+🏦 Bank Management System (C++)

 A console-based system implementing role-based access control, account management, and transaction processing with structured system logic.

-### 📒 Contacts Management System (C# WinForms)
+📒 Contacts Management System (C# WinForms)

-A desktop CRUD system for managing contacts with clean UI separation and basic data operations.
+A desktop CRUD application for managing contacts with clean UI structure and basic data operations.

-### 🌍 Countries Information System (C# WinForms)
+🌍 Countries Information System (C# WinForms)

-A lightweight data management system for storing and handling country records.
+A lightweight system for storing and managing country data with simple structured operations.

----

-## 🧠 Core Strengths
+🧠 Core Strengths

-* System Thinking & Software Design
+System Thinking & Software Design
-* Problem Solving & Algorithmic Thinking
+Problem Solving & Algorithmic Thinking
-* Clean Architecture Principles
+Clean Architecture Principles
-* Backend Logic Design
+Backend Logic Design & API Concepts
-* Database-Driven Application Design (SQL Server)
+Database-Driven Application Design
-* Structured Code Organization
+Structured Code Organization

----

-## 🚀 Work Approach
+🚀 Work Approach

 I focus on understanding systems at a structural level — how data flows, how components interact, and how business rules shape architecture.
 I aim to write clean, maintainable, and logically structured code that reflects real software engineering principles.

----

-## 🚀 Future Direction
+🚀 Future Direction

-I am currently focused on strengthening my backend development fundamentals through building real projects and improving my understanding of system design and software architecture.
+I am focused on strengthening my backend development skills through building real-world projects and improving system design capabilities.

-My goal is to evolve into a full-stack backend-focused software engineer, starting with API development and backend systems, then gradually expanding into web development and modern full-stack technologies.
+My goal is to grow into a backend-focused software engineer with a strong foundation in API development, system architecture, and scalable backend systems, while continuously improving my problem-solving skills.

-Alongside this, I aim to continue improving my problem-solving skills and explore modern engineering areas such as scalable system design and applied AI concepts as part of my long-term growth as a software engineer.